nshiab/simple-data-analysis/README.md

 - To uniformize and accelerate frontend/backend workflows with a simple-to-use library working both in the browser and with NodeJS.

 We are always trying to improve it.
-Feel free to start a conversation or open an issue.
+Feel free to start a conversation or open an issue, and check [how you can contribute](https://github.com/nshiab/simple-data-analysis/blob/main/CONTRIBUTING.md).

-Pull requests are welcome as well!
-Just make sure to pass the tests locally with ```npm run allTests```; otherwise, your request will be automatically rejected.

-Note that while this project is open source.
-Contributing to it does not make you a CBC/Radio-Canada employee or contractor in any way.

-For more details on the project and a demo, [go there](https://observablehq.com/@nshiab/simple-data-analysis?collection=@nshiab/simple-data-analysis-in-javascript).

 The documentation is available [here](https://nshiab.github.io/simple-data-analysis/).